DawoodMaqbool/Today_i_Fixed_JS/NodeJS/firebase dynamic template with nodejs.md

 ## Problem

 ...
-How to trigger dynamic templates in firebase notifications
+How to trigger dynamic templates in firebase notifications.
+Currently firebase FCM does not allow direct dynamic variable substitution so we need a way to send dynamic template notification through firebase.

 ## Environment